crsl4/fast-stats/ms/response2reviews.md

 Editorial
 - We fully revised the documentation
 - Thanks for checking that the links to the webinars do not work anymore.
 The webinars were run in coordination with WI Fast Plants and Carolina Knowledge Center, so the links are on their end.
 We have reached out to them to ask whether the links have changed, but we have not heard back yet.

-Expand documentation to help students
-  - section on younger audiences starting to code: point at shiny app tutorial
-  - section on warnings in the code: Warning: Groups with fewer than two data points have been dropped
-  - section on sample data
-  - section on most common errors make the notebooks reproducible (change to sample data)
-  - distinguish which are for webinar and which are for reproducing
-  - add readme to slides that the slides are meant to illustrate stat concepts
+If it is ok with the reviewers, we will create a new issue on the broken links for now to address this when we receive the new links.